jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
 Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a television.
 Doing all these things may change the world.
 But the government is so big, with so many politicians, civil servants, interest groups fighting for control, it won't respond to your small voice.
 Tears or cheers don't make a person powerful.

 Deciding how to live your life does.
 Because exercising, composting, teaching your kids mathematics does change the world.
 Good decisions change and improve your world.
+Better yet, they give you freedom from dependency and control over a small part of your society.
+And power is to politics what money is to finance.
 That's why your personal choices are your most powerful political weapon.
-And power is to politics what money is to finance.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.
 We all need to step-up today.
 Because we're in a brand new age.
 The Computer Age is young, unexplored, and unconquered.
-To earn happier lives, we have to rethink society with a modern mentality, one that makes the entire middle-class grab hold of modern tools to upgrade our civilization.
+To earn happy lives inside it, we have to rethink society with a modern mentality.
+One that makes the middle-class grab hold of modern tools and work hard to upgrade our civilization.

 ## Looking Up

 Life improves with better technology.
 Deaths from war, disease, famine have all gone down as our technological power has gone up.
-While the media loves to tell us negative news, reading history puts things into perspective.
+While naysayers and the media love to tell us negative news, reading history puts things into perspective.
 In the Stone Age, one of five people was murdered by another person.
 The Black Plague of the Medieval Age killed 30-60% of Europe's population in a decade.
 The Spanish colonization of the Americas killed about 80% of the native population die, mostly through diseases.
 Wars were once typical and expected throughout the world.
 We haven't had a big one in generations.
 Human life on Earth is getting better.
-We can fight disease, hunger, and ignorance better because of the march of new and better technology.
+We can fight disease, hunger, and ignorance so well because of the march of new and better technology.
 We have to keep inventing.

 Life evolves more advanced lifeforms in jumps.
-Likewise humanity develops new technology in jumps too; what we often call "ages."
-When a new age comes, its technology is so unique and powerful, it changes how society functions—society was very different going from the Stone Age to the Bronze Age, or the Medieval Age to the Science Age.
+Likewise humanity develops new technology in jumps too; what we call "ages."
+When a new age comes, its technology is so unique and powerful, it changes how society functions—society was very different going from the Stone Age to the Bronze Age for example.

-We are inside the same transition as we leave the Industrial Age and enter the Computer Age.
-Even though we're inside it, upgrades are hard to get our head.
+Today we're going from the Industrial Age to the Computer Age.
+Even though we're inside it, upgrades are hard to get our head around.
 I've been thinking about ours for years and only now have a grasp.
 There's a lot to think about when a civilization's entire way of life upgrades to new technology.

-Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to see how civilizations develop.
+Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get a better understanding of how humanity develops.
 You'll be the "player god" of a civilization—a virtual divinity whose general will plays the game.
 As a player god, you'll know all, see all, give orders, manage resources, invest in research, and finally decide when to click "upgrade."
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, school is suddenly new and improved by the technology of a new age.
-Take a look below, you'll see a person being the player god in the game Anno 1800.
+Take a look below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>